MasterChef Australia: Series 4 (2012)

-Series 5: 2013
+Series 5 (2013)

 Network Ten confirmed in August 2012 that they have commissioned a fifth series for 2013.
 The program was filmed at the Melbourne Showgrounds in Ascot Vale, Victoria.
 Emma Dean won, with Lynton Tapp as the runner-up.

 Series 5 featured a number of changes to the format including casting that focussed on contestant's personalities above cooking ability in response to the success of the Seven Network's rival cooking show My Kitchen Rules.
-The changes were not well received by both critics and audiences, and led to disappointing ratings compared to previous seasons.
+The changes were not well received by both critics and audiences, and led to disappointing ratings compared to previous series.
 As a result of the show's poor audience response Network Ten cancelled all spin-off versions of Masterchef Australia as well as live events such as Masterchef Live in order to focus on "a new, fresh version in 2014 that will appeal to the loyal MasterChef fans as well as new viewers" according to Ten's chief programming officer, Beverley McGarvey.

-Series 6: 2014
+Series 6 (2014)

 Network Ten confirmed in August 2013 that they had recommissioned the show for another series, which aired in 2014.
 The program was once again filmed in Ascot Vale, Victoria at the Melbourne Showgrounds.
 In addition to the return of all three judges, Kylie Kwong was a guest mentor who appeared during the immunity challenges.
 Heston Blumenthal and Marco Pierre White joined the show for a full week of challenges.

 Brent Owens was the winner, with Laura Cassai taking second place.

-Series 7: 2015
+Series 7 (2015)

-Shannon Bennett replaces Kwong as the regular in-house mentor for the immunity challenges.
-This season marked the return in stronger ratings for MasterChef Australia, with a series average of nearly 1.2 million metropolitan viewers.
+Shannon Bennett replaced Kwong as the regular in-house mentor for the immunity challenges.
+This series marked the return in stronger ratings for MasterChef Australia, with a series average of nearly 1.2 million metropolitan viewers.
 The finale (winner announced) was the highest rating non-sport TV event of 2015, with 2.2 million viewers (in metropolitan consolidated numbers).
-This series also attracted praise and critical acclaim from TV critics and writers, as well as many media personalities and many of the viewers.

 It was won by Ballina restaurant manager Billie McKay.
 Georgia Barnes took second place.

-Series 8: 2016
+Series 8 (2016)

-The eighth season premiered on 1 May 2016.
+The eighth series premiered on 1 May 2016.
 It was won by Elena Duggan with Matt Sinclair as runner-up.

-Series 9: 2017
+Series 9 (2017)

-The ninth season began on 1 May 2017.
+The ninth series began on 1 May 2017.
 It was won by Diana Chan with Ben Ungermann as runner-up.

-Series 10: 2018
+Series 10 (2018)

-The tenth season began on 7 May 2018.
+The tenth series began on 7 May 2018.
 It was won by Sashi Cheliah with Ben Borsht as runner-up.

-Sashi finished with a final score of 93 out of a possible 100.

-Series 11: 2019
+Series 11 (2019)

-The eleventh season premiered on 29 April 2019.
-This season, former contestants Poh Ling Yeow, Billie McKay, and Matt Sinclair replace Shannon Bennett as in-house mentors.
-This is the final season to feature Gary Mehigan, George Calombaris and Matt Preston as the show's judges.
+The eleventh series premiered on 29 April 2019.
+This series, former contestants Poh Ling Yeow, Billie McKay, and Matt Sinclair replaced Shannon Bennett as in-house mentors.
+This is the final series to feature Gary Mehigan, George Calombaris and Matt Preston as the show's judges as broadcaster Ten failed to meet payrise demands set by the trio.

 It was won by Larissa Takchi with Tessa Boersma as runner-up and Simon Toohey came in third place.